 A Very Popular British Garden Bird – The Wren

 The Wren is not our smallest bird in the UK, that award goes to the Goldcrest and Firecrest.
-However, it is sill a relatively small bird compared to everything else.
-Measuring just 9 or 10cm and weighing between 7 and 12g.
+However, it is still a relatively small bird compared to everything else.
+Measuring just 9 or 10 cm and weighing between 7 and 12g.
 But, what it lacks in size and weight it makes up for in personality and numbers.
 There are estimated to be over 8.5 million breeding pairs here in the UK.
 And, even if you don’t realise it, you will have heard them sing at some point.
-For such a tiny bird they have an incredibly loud voice.
+For such a tiny bird, they have an incredibly loud voice.

 Wrens are resident in our country all year round, you may see one hopping about in the garden or whilst out on a walk.
 Whilst a small brown bird, they actually have beautiful markings on their plumage.
 Their body is quite dumpy, with both short wings and a short tail.
 The latter is often held in a cocked position – one of the wren’s most familiar poses.
 They eat mainly insects and spiders.
 Their narrow, relatively long beak is ideal for getting into all those nooks and crannies where a tasty meal may be hiding.

-By the spring and the warmer weather the males are much less tolerant of one another and will strongly defend their territories.
+By the spring and the arrival of warmer weather the males are much less tolerant of one another and will strongly defend their territories.
 They set about building a selection of unlined nests with which they court the female.
 When the female finds a home that meets her expectations she lines it with soft feathers.
 She then lays between 5 and 6 small white, finely speckled eggs.
-Each is just 17mm in length.
+Each is just 17 mm in length.
 The male in the meantime maybe courting additional females!

 I hope you have enjoyed this blog as much as I have enjoyed writing about the popular British garden wren.
 I’ve saved the best to last in the hope that you have read this far.
 About a week ago we caught movement in one of the cameras in our bird boxes.
 We looked up and this is what we saw……